How to spend a few days in Sarajevo, Bosnia and Herzegovina

 (*) In the history of modern warfare (post 18th century), the Siege of Sarajevo is the longest siege of a capital city ever.
 Lasting a total of 1425 days, it began on 5 April 1992 and lasted until 29 February 1996.

-Top left: Sacred Heart Cathedral and scars still evident from the Siege of Sarajevo
+Sacred Heart Cathedral (bottom left) and scars still evident from the Siege of Sarajevo

 Due south and a short walk away is the Orthodox Cathedral, one of the largest Serbian churches in the Balkans.
 Outside the cathedral, it is possible to watch local men playing chess on an oversized chessboard.
 It gets pretty feisty considering it is a game of chess.
 We watched them for a while and then went down to the Miljacka River and crossed over to the other side to see the Academy of Arts, an impressive Gothic Revival-style building, before walking along the riverbank promenade to the infamous Latin Bridge.
 The catalyst for WWI, the northern end of this Ottoman bridge was where Gavrila Princip assassinated Archduke Franz Ferdinand of Austria on 28th June 1914.